Goggia wins 4th straight World Cup downhill to match Vonn - WHIZ News

 CRANS-MONTANA, Switzerland (AP) — Olympic champion Sofia Goggia is dominating the World Cup downhill season like no woman since ski great Lindsey Vonn.

-Goggia won her fourth straight downhill on Saturday to tie a World Cup streak last achieved by Vonn in 2018.
+Goggia won her fourth straight downhill on Saturday to tie a World Cup streak by Vonn in 2018.
+They are the only women to achieve the feat in the last 25 years.

+“I don’t challenge anyone,” Goggia said when asked if she was chasing Vonn’s record.
+“The challenge is every day with myself.”

 The Italian star finished 0.27 seconds faster than Lara Gut-Behrami as both thrived on icy snow slicker than in Friday’s race at Crans-Montana also won by Goggia.